Hyman G. Rickover: Naval career through World War II

 Rickover's naval career began in 1918 at the Naval Academy; at this time, attending military academies was considered active duty service, due in part to World War I. On 2 June 1922, Rickover graduated 107th out of 540 midshipmen and was commissioned as an ensign.
 He joined the destroyer La Vallette on 5 September 1922.
 Rickover impressed his commanding officer with his hard work and efficiency, and was made engineer officer on 21 June 1923, becoming the youngest such officer in the squadron.

 He next served on board the battleship Nevada before earning a Master of Science degree in electrical engineering from Columbia University in 1930 by way of a year at the Naval Postgraduate School and further coursework at Columbia.
 At the latter institution, he met Ruth D. Masters, a graduate student in international law, whom he married in 1931 after she returned from her doctoral studies at the Sorbonne in Paris.
 Shortly after marrying, Rickover wrote to his parents of his decision to become an Episcopalian, remaining so for the remainder of his life.

 Rickover had a high regard for the quality of the education he received at Columbia, as demonstrated in this excerpt from a speech he gave at the university some 52 years after attending:

 Columbia was the first institution that encouraged me to think rather than memorize.
 My teachers were notable in that many had gained practical engineering experience outside the university and were able to share their experience with their students.
 I am grateful, among others, to Professors Morecroft, Hehre, and Arendt.
 Much of what I have subsequently learned and accomplished in engineering is based on the solid foundation of principles I learned from them.

 Rickover preferred life on smaller ships, and he also knew that young officers in the submarine service were advancing quickly, so he went to Washington and volunteered for submarine duty.
 His application was turned down due to his age, at that time 29 years.
-Fortunately for Rickover, he ran into his former commanding officer from Nevada while leaving the building, who interceded successfully on his behalf.
+Fortunately for Rickover, he encountered his former commanding officer from Nevada while leaving the building, who interceded successfully on his behalf.
 From 1929 to 1933, Rickover qualified for submarine duty and command aboard the submarines S-9 and S-48.
-While aboard S-48 he was addressed a letter of commendation from the Secretary of the Navy "for rescuing Augustin Pasis… from drowning at the Submarine Base, Coco, Solo, Canal Zone."
+While aboard S-48 he was addressed a letter of commendation from the Secretary of the Navy "for rescuing Augustin Pasis... from drowning at the Submarine Base, Coco Solo, Canal Zone."
 While at the Office of the Inspector of Naval Material in Philadelphia, Pennsylvania in 1933, Rickover translated Das Unterseeboot (The Submarine) by World War I German Imperial Navy Admiral Hermann Bauer.
 Rickover's translation became a basic text for the U.S. submarine service.